 S.S.
 LADY MOSTYN S.S.
 EIRA

-Anne had a sister who also married a mariner; Captain Griffiths.
+Anne, wife of Captain William Richards, had a sister who also married a mariner; Captain Griffiths.
 He had been born in Dolau of farming stock.
 He left home at the age of fourteen to work with the vicar of Pennal.
 The young man’s intelligence aligned with a keen interest in seafaring so impressed his employer that he sent him to study navigation with Cranogwen.
 This talented lady lived at Llangranog, and one of her many achievements was gaining her master mariners certificate.
 Young Griffiths gained his master mariner certificate in Dublin and went on to command the Mexican and the Roebuck of Wisbech.
 On one of his voyages, after a two year absence, it was presumed that the ship and the crew were lost.
 No sooner had the insurance been paid out, and other matters concluded, than the long overdue ship returned causing great consternation.
-Not least of all to his wife, and apparently after this event she persuaded Captain Griffiths to give up seafaring and to concentrate on agricultural matters at Dolclettwr Farm Treddol.
+Not least of all to his wife, and apparently after this event she persuaded Captain Griffiths to give up seafaring and to concentrate on agricultural matters at Dolclettwr Farm Treddol

 JOHN THOMAS RICHARDS MARY DAVIES (nee Richards)